 Solidity is a statically-typed programming language designed for developing smart contracts that run on the EVM.
 Solidity is compiled to bytecode that is executable on the EVM.
-With Solidity, developers are able to write applications that implement self-enforcing business logic embodied in smart contracts, leaving a non-repudiable and authoritative record of transactions.
-Writing smart contracts in smart contract-specific languages such as Solidity is claimed to be easy if you have prior programming experience.
+With Solidity, developers can write applications that implement self-enforcing business logic embodied in smart contracts, leaving a non-repudiable and authoritative record of transactions.
+Writing smart contracts in smart contract-specific languages such as Solidity is easy if you have prior programming experience.

 Is it worth learning it?

-While jobs for blockchain are on the rise learning a programing language for said blockchains it’s a huge bonus.
-You won’t be without a job but if you haven’t mastered another language before you’ll find challenges in the learning process.
-If you are committed to spending a few years learning it then go ahead and do it since it’s not a bad opportunity to start now.
+While jobs for blockchain are on the rise learning a programing language for said blockchains is a huge bonus.
+You won’t be without a job.
+But if you haven’t mastered another language before, you’ll find challenges in the learning process.
+If you are committed to spending a few years learning it.
+Then go ahead and do it since it’s not a bad opportunity to start now.

-You can use Solidity for a number of things like creating your own decentralized app or smart contracts. dApps are on the rise now and it’s a good skill to know how to write them since the job market is gonna need a lot more coders in the future specialized in this specific thing.
+You can use it for several things, like creating your decentralized app or smart contracts. dApps are on the rise now, and it’s a good skill to know how to write them since the job market will need a lot more coders in the future specialized in this specific thing.